Financial Aid Application Process

 Any ancillary charges beyond the yearly activity fee will be billed to parents monthly, as they occur, through the FACTS Management Company.
 We try as best we can to inform parents in advance of additional charges they may incur.

-Any enrolled family (current and new) who enrolls and then withdraws between June 2 and July 1, 2018, must pay $5,000; between July 2 and August 1, 2018: $10,000; after August 1, 2018, a family must pay the full tuition amount due for the following school year.
-Notices of withdrawal must be made in writing to the Director of Enrollment and Financial Aid.
+Any enrolled family (current and new) who enrolls and then withdraws between June 2 and July 1, 2019, must pay $5,000; between July 2 and August 1, 2019: $10,000; after August 1, 2019, a family must pay the full tuition amount due for the following school year.
+Notices of withdrawal must be made in writing to the Director of Enrollment.

 All applicants' materials, records and award amounts are confidential.
-Financial Aid applications are reviewed only by FAST, the members of the Financial Aid Committee, the Director of Financial Aid, and the Financial Aid Coordinator.
+Financial Aid applications are reviewed only by FAST, the members of the Financial Aid Committee, and the Director of Financial Aid.
 Occasionally, financial aid award information (not aid application information) is shared with the Advancement Office, which reports to the State of Pennsylvania to gain additional scholarship monies through the EITC and OSTC programs; with school division heads if additional program support is requested through the Rubenstone Fund; or with the Director of College Counseling, for college scholarship opportunities.

 Families are expected to keep the amount of their aid award confidential.